Thalidomide scandal

 In the late 1950s and early 1960s, thalidomide was prescribed to women in 46 countries who were pregnant or who subsequently became pregnant, and consequently resulted in the "biggest anthropogenic medical disaster ever," with more than 10,000 children born with a range of severe deformities, such as phocomelia, as well as thousands of miscarriages.

 Thalidomide was introduced in 1957 as a tranquilizer, and was later marketed by the West German pharmaceutical company Chemie Grünenthal under the trade name Contergan as a medication for anxiety, trouble sleeping, tension, and morning sickness.
 It was introduced as a sedative and medication for morning sickness without having been tested on pregnant women.
-While initially deemed to be safe in pregnancy, concerns regarding birth defects were noted in 1961, and the medication was removed from the market in Europe that year.
+While initially deemed to be safe in pregnancy, the link between birth defects and thalidomide was presented in November 1961 by Widukind Lenz, and the medication was removed from the market in Europe before the end of the year.

 Development of thalidomide

 Thalidomide was first developed as a tranquilizer by Swiss pharmaceutical company Ciba in 1953.

 In 1954, Ciba abandoned the product, and it was acquired by German pharmaceutical company Chemie Grünenthal.
 The company had been established by Hermann Wirtz Sr, a Nazi Party member, after World War II as a subsidiary of the family's Mäurer & Wirtz company.
 The company's initial aim was to develop antibiotics for which there was an urgent market need.
-Wirtz included many former Nazi associates in his company.

 Birth defect crisis

-The total number of embryos affected by the use of thalidomide during pregnancy is estimated at more than 10,000, and potentially up to 20,000; of these, approximately 40 percent died at or shortly after the time of birth.
+The total number of babies affected by the use of thalidomide during pregnancy is estimated at more than 10,000, and potentially up to 20,000; of these, approximately 40 percent died at or shortly after the time of birth.
 Those who survived had limb, eye, urinary tract, and heart defects.
 Its initial entry into the U.S. market was prevented by Frances Oldham Kelsey at the U.S. Food and Drug Administration (FDA).
 The birth defects of thalidomide led to the development of greater drug regulation and monitoring in many countries.

 The severity and location of the deformities depended on how many days into the pregnancy the mother was before beginning treatment; thalidomide taken on the 20th day of pregnancy caused central brain damage, day 21 would damage the eyes, day 22 the ears and face, day 24 the arms, and leg damage would occur if taken up to day 28.
 Thalidomide did not damage the fetus if taken after 42 days' gestation.